jeffreyvr/easy-liveblogs/readme.txt

 == Changelog ==

 = Unreleased =
+* Fix non-AMP URL fallback when using AMP.

 = 2.3.0, November 23th, 2022 =
 * Only enqueue scripts when liveblog is active on page.